urbanarray/UA-Frontend-2.0/README.md

 Please fork and clone this repository to your machine.

-Run `npm install` to add all of the dependencies, and then use `yarn start` to start the server.
+Run `npm install` to add all of the dependencies.
+It may be necessary to run `npm install jquery@1.9.1` and `npm install typescript@3.3.3333` to add peer dependencies if they are not added automatically.
+Use `yarn start` or `rpm run start` to start the development server.
+The development server will run on [localhost port 3000.](http://localhost:3000)

 Make sure you add the UA-Frontend-2.0 repository as a remote: